tianzerun/S-L-Project-Template/README.md

 This template will help you get started with your project.
 Please look through all these materials so you know how to organize your project.

 ## Setup
 1. Clone this repository to your local machine.
 E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
-Then run `git clone <YOUR_REPO_URL>`
+Then run `git clone <YOUR_REPO_URL>`.

 1. `CD` or open a terminal / command prompt window into the cloned folder.